How to Get a Swiss Driving Licence for Foreigners

 Can a foreigner get a Switzerland driving license?

-You can get a Swiss driving licence for foreigners if you are 18 years or older.
+You can get a Swiss driving license for foreigners if you are 18 years or older.
 Switzerland allows foreigners to drive using their foreign license for up to 12 months.
 After that, you must exchange it for a Swiss one.
 Foreigners with a license from EU/ EEA countries (Iceland, Norway, and Liechtenstein) can complete the exchange without taking a Swiss driving test.
-But if your license is from a non-EU/EEA country, you may be required to apply and pass the theory and practical driving test.
+But if your license is from a non-EU/EEA country, you may be required to apply, and pass the theory and practical driving test.

 If you don’t have a driver's license in your home country, you can get one by following Swiss requirements.
-Unlike exchanging your local licence, this process has more steps and requirements.
+Unlike exchanging your local license, this process has more steps and requirements.
 It includes taking a first-aid course, an eye control test with a specialist, and passing a driving theory and practical test.

-Note: If you are driving with a foreign license not issued in German, French, Italian, or English, you must get an international driving permit.
-If you can't provide the Switzerland international driver's license plus the foreign driver's license, you must have a translation of the document.
+When you apply to EXCHANGE your license, the IDP alone is not sufficient - you must provide a certified translation of your original license as part of your application documents.
 This translation must be done by an official service (e.g. the local authority responsible for issuing the national driving license, a notary, or an approved professional translator).

 In Switzerland, you need a Swiss license if you reside there for more than 12 months.
 These rules apply to the following categories:

 • New residents: If you have just taken up residence in Switzerland for over 12 months, you must exchange your driver's permit to continue driving there.
-This requirement is mandatory for drivers with EU, EEA, and other foreign countries' driving licences.
+This requirement is mandatory for drivers with EU, EEA, and other foreign countries' driving licenses.
 However, for non-EU/EEA countries, you must confirm if your country has a reciprocity agreement with Switzerland.
-If they don’t, you must apply for a standard Swiss driving licence.
+If they don’t, you must apply for a standard Swiss driving license.

-• Government employees without legitimation (diplomatic) status: Foreign licence holders with the B, C, D, E, or P-type "carte de légitimation” are exempt from exchanging driving permits.
+• Government employees without legitimation (diplomatic) status: Foreign license holders with the B, C, D, E, or P-type "carte de légitimation” are exempt from exchanging driving permits.
 Others must comply within the 12-month validity period.

 • Professional drivers: If you drive professionally, you must exchange your driver's license in Switzerland.
 However, unlike others, you must complete the exchange process before driving professionally.